webpack/webpack/README.md

  // syntax like resolve.loaders
  // all loaders which matches the file are applied before the
  // normal loaders.
 This cannot be overridden in the require call.

+ workers: true,
+ // default: false
+ // options: true, false, number > 0, object of type webpack/lib/Workers
+ // Use worker processes to do some work.
+ // This *can* boost performance, but starting these processes has some
+ //  overhead (~100-200ms).
+If loaders are used they need to have the
+ //  seperable flag to work in worker process.
+If they havn't they work in
+ //  the main process.
+ // In watch mode, worker processes only start once.
+So workers = true
+ //  is recommended for watch mode.

+ closeWorkers: false,
+ // default: true
+ // close the worker processes on webpack exit.

+ profile: true,
+ // default: false
+ // capture timings for the build.
+ // they are stored in the stats
 }
 ```